orchidsoftware/orchid.software/docs/en/docs/upgrade.md

 }
 ```

-Instead, pen your menu items using the `registerMenu` or `registerMainMenu` (Not recommended) method:
+Instead, pen your menu items using the `registerMenu` method:

 ```php
 public function registerMenu(): array